axelerant/engg-handbook/content/docs/how-we-work/baseline/why-ref-baseline.md

 * **Faster Response Times through Streamlined Processes**: By standardizing processes, we can streamline our workflows, enabling faster response times to customer needs and inquiries.
 This agility helps us to address issues promptly and deliver solutions more quickly.

-* **Clear Communication due to Standardized Practices**: Standardized practices and processes foster clearer communication between our team and customers.
-Customers receive consistent information and updates, enhancing transparency and trust.
+* **Transparency through Standardized Practices**: Standardized practices help maintain a transparent approach to project management, where customers are always aware of what to expect in terms of quality and timelines.

 ## Benefits for Our Team